HaleyColgate/haleycolgate.github.io/index.markdown

 ![Haley Colgate Kottler](/assets/images/headshot.jpg)

+Email: haley dot kottler at wisc dot edu

+Office: Van Vleck 416

-I am a graduate student in mathematics at the University of Wisconsin-Madison working with Dr. Amy Cochran on problems in computational psychiatry and data science.
+I am a graduate student in mathematics at the University of Wisconsin-Madison working with Dr. Amy Cochran on problems in computational psychiatry and data science, and with Dr. Jose Israel Rodriguez on problems in applied algebra.
 I am working towards a PhD in hopes of becoming a professor.

 Prior to moving to Wisconsin, I graduated from Colorado College in 2020 with a bachelors degree in mathematics.
 My time at a liberal arts institution led to an interest in how a cross-disciplinary framing can improve student learning and engagement, especially in introductory courses required by other majors.

-Currently, I am studying the theory and application of causal inference, as it seems to provide a rigorous method to evaluate whether or not adjustments in teaching methods or psychiatric interventions were effective.
+My thesis use Markov Chain Monte Carlo for ensemble analysis of congressional voting district maps in Colorado.